lroellin/blog/content/post/c-array-pointers.md

 ```

 lies at memory address of `array` + `sizeof(TYPE)` * `x`.
 So `array` is the base address, and `sizeof(TYPE)` * `x` is the offset.
 If `x` happens to be 0, you end up with your first element.
 And I guess that's also why arrays tend to start with 0.

-[^1]: I know that there are other ways so that you don't have to know the number beforehand, this is to keep it simple.